Gartmorn Dam Country Park and Nature Reserve

 The 170 acre reservoir was engineered by Sir John Erskine, the 6th Earl of Mar, to power the pumps which drained his Sauchie mines.
 The water power his project provided was the catalyst for Alloa's industrial development.

-Today Gartmorn is a peaceful retreat for people walking, cycling, horse riding, fishing or picnicing.
+Today Gartmorn is a peaceful retreat for people walking, cycling, horse riding or picnicing.
 An orienteering course is also available - please ask at the Visitor Centre or contact us using the details below.

 There is an extensive path network throughout the "Wee County" and the park links many of these routes with local communities.